Lanjiong-Li/AssetDropper/README.md

 - `--pretrained_model_name_or_path`：Path to the pre-trained AssetDropper model checkpoint.
 - `--data_dir`：Path to the directory containing input images & masks.
 - `--output_dir`：Path to the output directory.
-- `--txt_name`：Name of the file that record the image name you want to process.
+- `--txt_name`：Name of the file that records the image name you want to process.

-or simply run:
+Or simply run:
 ```bash
 bash inference.sh
 ```